 When getting into the spirit of Christmas, one of my single-most enjoyable holiday traditions is the procurement, setting up and decorating of the Christmas Tree, followed by the satisfaction of sitting back to enjoy my efforts with a cup of warm libation.
 Behold the tree decked with twinkly lights and decorations handmade or handed down.
 And the heavenly coniferous smell of pine, spruce and fir which completes the picture.

-But in an age of climate change and environmental concerns, the question has been posed about whether it is more ethical to have a natural cut Christmas trees or an artificial one?
+However, in an age of climate change and environmental concern, the question has been posed about whether it is more ethical to have a natural cut Christmas tree or an artificial one?
 I've asked myself this same question and thus embarked on a bit of research on the topic.
-I found information that addresses practical, environmental and economic concerns.
+I found countless articles and statistics that address practical, environmental and economic concerns.
 Below is a list of pros and cons based on the information I have found.

 If you're still stumped after considering the positive and negative impacts of either choice, then why not get a live potted tree?
 Yes, the cost and care is greater, but the satisfaction of planting the tree afterward makes for a worthwhile, long-term investment.

 Sources listed below

 • Tests have shown that properly hydrated trees are less of a fire hazard than artificial trees. https://www.texaninsurance.com/blog/christmas-tree-standoff-round-one-artificial-trees/

 • Creates carbon dioxide/fresh oxygen exchange in the home

 • Purchase sustains local tree farms and plant nurseries.
 As of 2015 there were nearly 2,400 Christmas Tree farms in Canada which provides jobs and contributes to local economies, an industry valued over $78 million